amitdar/Z-Ray-Docs/DataCollection.md

 returnValue | The function's return value locals | the functions variables, as they were at the end of the function.
-Variables can be accessed like this: $context['locals']['myLocalVariable'] (note the missing $ sign from the variable name). timesCalled | The number which the current function called durationInclusive | The duration of the function include it’s sub childrens durationExclusive | The duration of the function itself CalledFromFile | The filename which the function was called CalledFromLine | The file line which the function was called
+Variables can be accessed like this: $context['locals']['myLocalVariable'] (note the missing $ sign from the variable name). timesCalled | The number which the current function called durationInclusive | The duration of the function include it's sub childrens durationExclusive | The duration of the function itself CalledFromFile | The filename which the function was called CalledFromLine | The file line which the function was called